benjacksondev/abyss/_posts/2025-04-25-how-character-decoding-works-kinda.md

 print_chars(utf8_chars, 1)
 ```

-> Some refactoring occured.
-Notably I moved toward a more declaritive programming approach using functional programming techniques.
+> Some refactoring occurred.
+Notably, I moved toward a more declarative programming approach using functional programming techniques.

 0a